Adjustments to results for pupils affected by extremely distressing circumstances at the time of the 2017 key stage 2 (KS2) tests.

-Schools received their pupils’ results on 5 July 2016 via NCA tools.
+Schools received their pupils’ results in NCA tools on 4 July 2017.
 Results include the total raw score achieved for each pupil, in each subject, and the corresponding scaled score.
 The raw score to scaled score conversion tables are available for reference.

 Results reflect each pupil’s actual attainment in the tests, including those pupils who have had an application for special consideration approved.

 The scaled scores won’t be adjusted, but there will be a ‘+’ sign on the ‘Pupil results’ page, to show that special consideration has been granted.
 The scaled score reported on NCA tools will show if the pupil met the expected standard in the test before special consideration was applied.
 The outcome field will show ‘AS’ (achieved the expected standard) or ‘NS’ (not achieved the expected standard) based on the scaled score.